 The use of Solow residuals as a proxy for exogenous technology shocks has been a permanent source of criticism for RBC models.
-In order to approximate movements and co-movements of historical data, the RBC needs to be fed with large, persistent, and volatile technological shocks.
-This solution is unappealing, as Summers (1986) emphasized, since to simulate a recession you would need an implausible degree and frequency of technological regress (negative exogenous technology shocks).
+The reason is that in order to approximate movements and co-movements of historical data, the RBC needs to be fed with large, persistent and volatile technological shocks.
+This is unappealing, as emphasized by Summers (1986), since to simulate a recession you would need an implausible degree and frequency of technological regress (negative exogenous technology shocks).

-As it turns out, the Venezuelan economy is indeed affected by large, frequent, volatile, and exogenous shocks: oil prices.
-The oil sector of the economy is an enclave that represents an average of 30 of gross domestic product $(\text{GDP})^2$ and 1.2 of employment, while providing 85 of exports.3 As the country does not have a stabilization fund and fiscal policy is highly pro-cyclical, oil shocks are transmitted and even amplified to the rest of the economy (see Hausmann et al., 1996; Erbil, 2011), becoming the driving force behind the business cycle (Korhonen and Mehrotra, 2009).
+As it turns out, the Venezuelan economy is indeed affected by large, frequent, volatile and exogenous shocks: oil prices.
+The oil sector of the economy is an enclave that represents an average of 30% of gross domestic product (GDP) and 1.1% of employment, while providing 85% of exports.
+As the country does not have a stabilization fund and fiscal policy is highly procyclical, oil shocks are transmitted and even amplified to the rest of the (nonoil) economy (see Hausmann, Talvi and Perotti, 1996; Erbil, 2011) becoming the driving force behind the business cycle.
 As exogenous oil shocks are normally not matched by corresponding variations in capital or labor, they tend to be gathered in the Solow residuals (Finn, 1995).